chuck032/sparta-global-portfolio/README.md

 # sparta-global-portfolio

+Instructions for use:

+* To use this project git clone the repository to your computer
+* Enter the project and open the html file.
+To view the code you can open the html file in a text editor.

 For this project I was required to create a template for my online portfolio using just HTML5 and CSS3.

 ## Features: